 The Junior School Sports programme encourages team-work, personal fitness and competition against other schools and, in some instances to a regional and national level.
-Swimming, Netball, Rounders, Tennis, Gymnastics and Athletics are key strands of the programme and ballet is also offered as a part of the Pre-Prep curriculum.
+Swimming, Netball, Rounders, Tennis, Gymnastics and Athletics are key strands of the programme and ballet is also offered as a part of the Early Years curriculum.
 The programme is led by the Head of PE who is supported by PE teachers and specialist coaches, notably for Swimming, Netball, Gymnastics and Dance.

 In Year 1 and at Year 2 pupils have three lessons of PE per week plus one lesson of Swimming and one of Ballet.
 At this stage lessons focus on Gymnastics, Athletics and a range of ball-based sports.

-In Prep, pupils have four lessons of PE per week plus one lesson of Swimming.
+In Key Stage 2 (Years 3-6), pupils have four lessons of PE per week plus one lesson of Swimming.
 Pupils begin to participate in competitive sport with the opportunity to play Netball against local schools as well as Cross Country, Athletics, Tennis and Rounders.
 Within their lessons, pupils develop their knowledge of attacking and defending principles, tactics and executing the correct techniques.
 There is a strong focus on being creative through Dance and Gymnastics by developing routines and analysing peer performance.
 Through outdoor and adventurous activities pupils develop their team work and communication skills, exploring how to solve problems and work closely with their peers.
 They are encouraged to demonstrate appropriate match etiquette and are rewarded for doing so.

 Matches in Netball, Swimming, Rounders, Athletics, Football, Cricket and Cross Country are played against other local schools.
 Teams also represent our School in national IAPS (Independent Association of Prep Schools) competitions.
 Match details are published in the school calendar and here on the website.
 Transport to and from matches is normally by school minibus.